fboes/broilerplate/README.md

 Developing
 ----------

-1. Start Grunt watcher via `grunt watch`
+1. Start Grunt watcher via `grunt watch`.
-2. Start [LiveReload](http://livereload.com/) in your browser
+2. Start [LiveReload plugin](http://livereload.com/) in your browser.
+If you use the [LiveReload script](http://feedback.livereload.com/knowledgebase/articles/86180-how-do-i-add-the-script-tag-manually-) disregard this step.
-3. Develop
+3. Develop.
-4. Commit to your repository
+4. Commit to your repository.
-5. Use `grunt shell:prev && grunt watch` to deploy to your preview server and start watcher anew
+5. Use `grunt shell:prev && grunt watch` to deploy to your preview server and start watcher anew.

 See `docs/development` for more information